sunfounder/pico_4wd_car/docs/source/get_started/test_the_modules.rst

     .. image:: img/run_test_servo.png

 Insert a rocker arm first to observe the rotation of the servo.
-Once the code has been run, the servo will rotate left and right once and then stop at 0°.
+After clicking on the Run button, the servo will rotate left and right once and then stop at 0°.

 .. note::
     For the next chapter, :ref:`assemble_the_car`, the servo must be held at 0°, so after this code run, do not turn the servo shaft until the car is complete.